Tom Collings: Ordained ministry

 Collings was ordained to the diaconate in the Scottish Episcopal Church in 1979 and to the presbyterate in the Anglican Church of Canada in 1980.
 After moving to Winnipeg, Manitoba, with his wife and children, he began his presbyteral ministry as an assistant priest at St John's Cathedral from 1980 to 1982.
 From 1982 to 1985, he was rector of Peguis/Hodgson, a six-point parish in rural Manitoba where he had a ministry with indigenous people.
 Until his election to the episcopacy in 1991, Collings had served as the Dean of Theology of St John's College at the University of Manitoba, as well as the coordinator of their native theological education program and the director of their lay education program.
 He was also a non-stipendiary priest-in-charge of St Helen's Ayamihewkamik (Ayamihewkamik being Cree for place of worship) in Winnipeg in 1987.

-Collins was elected to be the seventh Bishop of Keewatin in 1991 and was consecrated and installed the same year.
+Collings was elected to be the seventh Bishop of Keewatin in 1991 and was consecrated and installed the same year.
 He continued serving as ordinary of the Kenora, Ontario–based diocese until 1996.

 Following his retirement from the See of Keewatin, he and his wife, the priest Julie Black Collings, accepted a charge in Weyburn, Saskatchewan, in the Diocese of Qu'Appelle, where they undertook ministry development work.
 They later moved back to Winnipeg, where they continued their involvement in indigenous ministry and where they volunteered with St Thomas' Church, Weston.
 He was also involved with a prison ministry.
 Collings died on 8 July 2014 in Winnipeg and was buried in St. Mary's-St. Alban's Cemetery in Kaleida, Manitoba.